vickyli1015/Public-DSC180B-Functional-Connectivity-Project/README.md

 `Behavioral Data` is the folder that contains the data we explored and prepared for the next project.

+`data` is the folder that contains the data that we used which can be shown to others.

 ## How to get the data?